Will007-max/Will007-max.github.io/_pages/projects.md

 The analysis of emotions in a video streaming can be done by exploiting two channels: audio streaming, and the image sequence.
 In a first step, I only focused on audio.

-Before the introduction of *transformers*, *MFCC coefficients* have been the state of the art in audio natural language processing.
+*MFCC coefficients* have been the state of the art in audio natural language processing.
 Research continues to be conducted for a better exploitation of audio to improve the applications of artificial intelligence in everyday life.
-Considering this point, I found it appropriate to use these two approaches to extract interesting features to feed to machine learning algorithms for prediction.
+Considering this point, I found it appropriate to use this first approach to extract interesting features to feed to machine learning algorithms for prediction.

 # I. Working with audio files